De Finetti's theorem: rate of convergence in Kolmogorov distance: Introduction

-is fulfilled, where $\wedge$ denotes the minimum value. \end{prop} We stress that for the beta distributions just considered we have $\ud_W(\mu_n; \mu) \sim 1/n$ in view of the statements in \cite{GoldRein,MPS}, remarking once again that the asymptotic behavior of $\ud_K(\mu_n; \mu)$ is rather different from that of $\ud_W(\mu_n; \mu)$.
+We stress that, in view of results in Goldstein and Reinert \cite{GoldRein} and Mijoule Peccati and Swan \cite{MPS}, for the beta prior we have $\ud_W(\mu_n; \mu) \sim 1/n$.
+This shows that the asymptotic behaviour of $\ud_K(\mu_n; \mu)$ is different from the asymptotic behaviour of $\ud_W(\mu_n; \mu)$.
 In addition, we notice that it seems not convenient at all to resort to the inequality

-which is valid whenever $\nu_2$ has a bounded density (see, e.g., \cite{GibbsSu}): in fact, for the beta distribution with parameters $(\alpha, 1)$ or $(1, \alpha)$ with $\alpha \geq 1$, the upper bound provided by (\ref{eq:KminW}) would be of the form $C/\sqrt{n}$, which is worse than the bound $C/n$ given by (\ref{eq:beta}).
+which is valid whenever $\nu_2$ has a bounded density.
+See, e.g., Gibbs and Su \cite{GibbsSu}.
+Indeed, for the beta distribution with parameters $(\alpha, 1)$ or $(1, \alpha)$, with $\alpha \geq 1$, \eqref{eq:KminW} would lead to an upper bound like $C/\sqrt{n}$, which is worse than the upper bound $C/n$ given by \eqref{eq:beta}.

-As far as we know, there is only the paper \cite{Mna} that studies the rate of convergence of $\ud_K(\mu_n; \mu)$ in full generality, even though it does not contain any explicit mention to de Finetti's theorem.
-In the equivalent reformulation of our main problem as the finding of the rate of approximation in the Hausdorff moment problem, Theorem 2 in \cite{Mna} provides the existence of a constant $C(\mu)$ for which

-is in force whenever $\mu$ is absolutely continuous with a density $f$ belonging to $\mathrm{W}^{1,\infty}(0,1)$, the Sobolev space of essentially bounded functions on $(0,1)$ with an essentially bounded distributional derivative.
-In any case, a direct comparison of Theorem 2 in \cite{Mna} with our Proposition \ref{prop:beta} shows that the assumption $f \in \mathrm{W}^{1,\infty}(0,1)$ is indeed too strong and far from capturing the whole class of priors for which (\ref{eq:MAIN}) is met.
-To fill the gap, we state the main result of the paper which provides a more general sufficient condition for the achievement of the best rate $1/n$. \begin{thm} If $\mu \in \pmspace$ has a density $f$ satisfying